 Esca is a grapevine trunk disease with worldwide distribution.
 The disease is destructive, without effective treatment, leading to high costs in the viticultural sector.
 Esca disease is complex, being associated with fungal infection of the xylem, as well as with environmental factors.
 External symptom appearance is inconstant, and esca-related fungi may live within the plant without causing apparent disease.
 Water stress is thought to be a factor involved in esca symptom appearance.
 The objective of this project was to better understand the factors involved in the pathogenicity of esca-related fungi, specifically how water stress could facilitate esca disease.
-A metabolomic analysis of xylem sap from plants inoculated with esca-related fungi and concomitantly subjected to drought revealed an overall concentration increase of several amino acids, sugars and other small molecules in xylem sap.
+Xylem sap from greenhouse plants inoculated with esca-related fungi and concomitantly subjected to drought was analyzed by proton Nuclear Magnetic Resonance (1H-NMR) spectroscopy.
+The results revealed an overall concentration increase of several amino acids, sugars and other small molecules in xylem sap.
 Most of these changes were associated with the water stress, but the presence of fungal infection also contributed to the concentration increase of specific metabolites.
 The results suggest the increase of nutrients in xylem sap associated with drought may be involved in esca disease progression.

 Esca is serious disease of grapevine for which no effective treatment exists.
 The disease is complex; it involves infection by several fungi and is influenced by environmental factors.
-In this project, a grapevine cell suspension culture challenged with Phaeomoniella chlamydospora was used to study the plant’s molecular and biochemical defense responses.
-The cells increased the production of phenolic compounds, some with recognized antifungal activity, and up-regulated several defense-related genes in response to fungal elicitation.
+In this project, a grapevine cell suspension culture challenged with Phaeomoniella chlamydospora was used as a model to study the plant’s molecular and biochemical defense responses.
+An High-Performance Liquid Chromatography (HPLC) analysis showed that the fungal-challenged cells increased the production of phenolic compounds, some with recognized antifungal activity.
+The grapevine cells exhibited up-regulation of several defense-related genes in response to fungal elicitation.
 This in vitro model also suggested a role for methyl jasmonate, and the involvement of reactive oxygen species and calcium signaling in the defense mechanism.
-Leaves from plants naturally infected with esca were also analyzed.
-Diseased leaves increased phenolic production, confirming the results obtained in vitro, and appeared to reroute carbon and energy from primary to secondary metabolism.
-Results suggested that the leaf phenolic compounds could be used to develop an early detection (non-destructive) diagnostic method.
+Leaves from plants naturally infected with esca were also analyzed by HPLC and proton Nuclear Magnetic Resonance (1H-NMR) spectroscopy.
+The 1H-NMR spectroscopy-based metabolomics analysis showed that diseased leaves increased phenolic production, confirming the results obtained in vitro, and rerouted carbon and energy from primary to secondary metabolism.
+The HPLC results showed that phenolic production was altered in different symptomatic stages of esca disease, suggesting that the leaf phenolic compounds could be used to develop an early detection (non-destructive) diagnostic method.